himanshu-dandle/Amazon_customer_sentiment_analysis/README.md

 	Review Length

 ## Improvements:
-	### Class Imbalance: Addressed using SMOTE to balance the number of positive and negative reviews.
+	1.Data Augmentation: Implemented SMOTE to handle class imbalance in the dataset.
-	### Hyperparameter Tuning: Used RandomizedSearchCV for optimizing model performance.
+	2.Hyperparameter Tuning: Used RandomizedSearchCV to fine-tune hyperparameters for Random Forest, Logistic Regression, and XGBoost.
+	3.Deep Learning: Integrated LSTM for sequence modeling, which improved accuracy and the ROC-AUC score.

 ## Visualizations: